Billiards and Hofer's Geometry: Introduction

 \subsection{Acknowledgments}

-The authors thank Misha Bialy for fruitful discussion and Michael Fraiman for helpful comments.
+The authors thank Misha Bialy for fruitful discussion, and Jinxin Xue and Michael Fraiman for helpful comments.
 Part of this work was carried out during L.P.'s sabbatical stay at the University of Chicago, whose stimulating research environment is gratefully acknowledged.